masagrator/Status-Monitor-Overlay/docs/modes.md

 > Game Resolutions

 For this mode to show and work properly you must have SaltyNX 0.9.0+ installed.
+You can use touch screen to change its position temporarily.

 When game runs, this menu shows what resolutions and how many times they were passed to GPU via two functions:
 - __Depth__ shows info from depth texture passed to `nvnCommandBufferSetRenderTargets`